Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/scripts/RunningScripts.md

 * import the dashboard(s) you want to use into the Grafana server
 * add teams and users (and their information) to the Grafana server

-You must set the `--input_dir` argument, which specifies the directory containing your JSON files for the dashboards.
+By default, the `--input_dir` argument, which specifies the directory on disk containing your JSON files for the dashboards, will use the examples provided in `ga_dashboard/dashboards`.
+If you wish to use another directory, you must set this option to the location you want.

 For example, if you wanted to use the demo dashboard directory, and other parameters set to default: